CAST & CREW

 Douglas Tait

-An ancient entity from Gypsy legend.
-Ghoulish white face, a bloody mouth full of fangs, burning red eyes.
+An ancient entity.
+Ghoulish white face, burning red eyes, a mouth full of fangs.
 It doesn’t give gifts — it makes deals.
-Speak the four cursed words, seal it in blood, and deliver every guilty soul before dawn.
-It always collects.
-And it always grins.
+Seal it in blood, deliver every guilty soul before dawn, or lose everything.

 THE CREW